particle-iot/docs/src/content/reference/device-os/firmware.md

 #### BLE.onConnected()

 Registers a callback function that is called when a connection is established.
+This is only called for peripheral devices.
+On central devices, `BLE.connect()` is synchronous.

 You can use this method, or you can simply monitor `BLE.connected()` (for peripheral devices) or `peer.connected()` for central devices.